A new film incentive is beginning to attract feature production to Portugal.

 Infrastructure and crews

-There are decent crews and labour costs are lower than in many countries in western Europe.
-In spite of the slowdown in international projects coming to Portugal thanks to the lack of a tax incentive, the Portuguese remained active as co-producers.
-There were plenty of commercials shooting, too, so the crews — most of who are fluent in English — stayed busy.
-There are no big studio facilities.
+There are good crews, and labour costs are lower than in many countries in western Europe.
+In spite of the slowdown in international projects coming to Portugal thanks to the lack of a tax incentive, the Portuguese have remained active as co-producers.
+The country also has a thriving commercials industry that has helped crew — most of whom speak English — to develop their experience.
+Portugal is yet to develop major studio facilities.